kvPrabhanjan/abb-aks-demo/infra/Readme.md

 - **Azure CLI**: Installed and authenticated.
 - **Terraform**: Installed on your local machine.
 - **Azure Subscription**: With necessary permissions to create resources.
+- **Setup Azure Creds** : Add the Azure subscription credentials as a Environment variables

 ### Steps